qiskit-community/qiskit-ignis/README.md

 error mitigation using the CTMP method performance can be improved using just-in-time compiling if Numbda is installed.
 You can do this with `pip install numba` or when you install ignis with `pip install qiskit-ignis[jit]`.
-If you want to install all extra requirements when you install ignis you can run `pip install qiskit-ignis[visualization,cvx,jit]`.
+For using the discriminator classes in `qiskit.ignis.measurement` scikit-learn needs to be installed.
+You can do this with `pip install scikit-learn` or when you install ignis with `pip install qiskit-ignis[iq]`.
+If you want to install all extra requirements when you install ignis you can run `pip install qiskit-ignis[visualization,cvx,jit,iq]`.

 ## Creating your first quantum experiment with Qiskit Ignis
 Now that you have Qiskit Ignis installed, you can start creating experiments, to reveal information about the device quality.
 Here is a basic example: